220296006/Amazon-Cloud-Pratictioner/Module 2 - Compute In The Cloud/Amazon EC2 instance types.md

 ## Amazon Elastic Compute Cloud (Amazon EC2)

-Amazon Elastic Compute Cloud (Amazon EC2)(opens in a new tab) provides secure, resizable compute capacity in the cloud as Amazon EC2 instances.
+Amazon Elastic Compute Cloud (Amazon EC2) provides secure, resizable compute capacity in the cloud as Amazon EC2 instances.

 Imagine you are responsible for the architecture of your company's resources and need to support new websites.
 With traditional on-premises resources, you have to do the following: